SuxinL/Notes/todo/2023/June/uml.md

 # Goals
-- to catch the purposes and basic layouts of
+- to catch the purpose and basic layout of each type of diagrams
 - to represent flows of
 	- mental process
 	- mechanism